-New Home Closings in St. Louis Climb, Prices Decline According to Latest Figures
+New Home Closings in St. Louis Rise, Prices Drop According to Recent Figures

 Pricing and Mortgage Trends

-For newly sold homes, the average mortgage size saw a fall year-over-year in contrast to new home prices.
-Average mortgage size fell by 3.1% from a year earlier, settling at $230,294 in September.
-Average mortgage size gained 3.9% in August 2013 from a year earlier.
+The average mortgage size on newly sold homes saw a fall year-over-year in contrast to new home prices.
+Average mortgage size declined by 4.5% from a year earlier, settling at $239,363 in December.
+Average mortgage size went from $234,489 in November 2012 to $236,732 in November 2013.